Pos: 46.6600, -124.0571

 Start: 10:45 End: 12:50

 After leaving the house this morning with my kayak and gear loaded, terry and Bruce were so nice to drive me once more to the southern end of the south jetty of the Columbia River to have a look at the surf this at morning’s very low tide.
-But it was so dense fog, I couldn’t even see the water from the top of the jetty.
-I walked down, and just my hearing told, me, this should be very different to what I have seen (and heard) by last time being here…maybe it would be tomorrow really best, to cross the Columbia River mouth really just from tip to tip of the two jetties on slack high tide around 3 pm, and land behind the jetty on hopefully also calmish conditions?
+But it was so dense fog, I could not even see the water from the top of the jetty.
+I walked down, and just my hearing told, me, this should be very different to what I have seen (and heard) by last time being here…it would be tomorrow best to cross the Columbia River mouth just from tip to tip of the two jetties on slack high tide around 3 pm, and land behind the jetty on hopefully also calm-ish conditions?
 The swell will be as today, only low 1 m.
 Or will it be running worse again on high tide?
 Not sure yet if I will land inside or outside.
 Getting out again on Thursday will be also to consider…

 We also stopped by Tim Kennedy’s carpenter shop, where he volunteered to store my kayak over the winter on a high shelf.
-I hope it won’t fall unintentionally down and hit a running table saw! 🙂 Thanks for that, Tim!
+I hope it will not fall unintentionally down and hit a running table saw!
+Thanks for that, Tim!
 Hope to paddle with you one day.

-When I woke, it was the similar tide time when I’ll be starting tomorrow morning, and I was positively surprised to see the sea was DEAD calm everywhere I could see!
-Usually, on the ebb, breakers in the river mouth entry are bigger, but either the unusual all day south westerly calmed down the swell and breakers, or the main outer break is so far out on lower tide, that I can’t see it in the moderate fog…in any case, going out tomorrow morning even in dense fog should be doable, as long as I simply stay close to the shore on maybe very low breakers.
+When I woke, it was the similar tide time when I will be starting tomorrow morning, and I was positively surprised to see the sea was DEAD calm everywhere I could see!
+Usually, on the ebb, breakers in the river mouth entry are bigger, but either the unusual all day south westerly calmed down the swell and breakers, or the main outer break is so far out on lower tide, that I cannot see it in the moderate fog…in any case, going out tomorrow morning even in dense fog should be doable, if I simply stay close to the shore on maybe very low breakers.

-I had already covered many coast lines by simply paddling inside the breaker zone somehow, but as soon as the fog will get to show me what’s going on out there, things may be easier!
-Tomorrow will be again low south westerly and low sea, so getting out from here and the crossing of the big Columbia River mouth should be done well! i hope…
+I had already covered many coast lines by simply paddling inside the breaker zone somehow, but as soon as the fog will get to show me what is going on out there, things may be easier!
+Tomorrow will be again low south westerly and low sea, so getting out from here and the crossing of the big Columbia River mouth should be done well!
+I hope…